terra-money/LocalTerra/README.md

 $ cd LocalTerra
 ```

+> Use v0.4.1 tag instead of main for columbus-4 and tequila network

 Make sure your Docker daemon is running in the background and `docker-compose` is installed.
 Then start LocalTerra:

 ```sh